 One of the highlights of my trip to Italy was a visit to Alberobello in Puglia, easily reached in around one hour from both Bari and Brindisi.
-This region is well-known for its trulli, which can be spotted throughout the countryside.
+This region is well-known for its trulli buildings, which can be spotted throughout the countryside.
 Dating back to the 14th century these dome-shaped buildings are constructed from dry stone masonry and a conical roof.
-They were often used as temporary out buildings or dwellings which could be easily dismantled and moved to avoid paying taxes.
+They were often used as out buildings or dwellings and were designed to be dismantled and moved for tax avoidance purposes.
 In the pretty town of Alberobello 1500 trulli cover the hillside and are such a unique sight.
 Alberobello is a designated UNESCO World Heritage Site, trulli can be seen throughout the Valle d’Itria but this is the most to be found in one area.
 I loved exploring the quaint streets and couldn’t stop taking photos of this beautiful town.
 A viewpoint opposite the town was a fantastic place to capture images of tiny trullo rooftops, head for Piazza del Popolo to find it, look out for viewing areas on the trulli rooftops too.
 A lot of the trulli in Alberobello are residential, while in the more touristy parts they are wine bars, souvenirs shops and restaurants.
-The most photographed street has to be Monte Pertica Street the trullo houses here have symbols painted on the cones these symbols are supposedly of religious or mystical connotations.
+The most photographed street has to be Monte Pertica Street, the trullo houses there have symbols painted on the cones these symbols are supposedly of religious or mystical connotations.
 I also loved looking up, the tips of the trulli and the blue skies made for picture perfect photos.
 Although busy it was easy to escape the crowds, arrive early to avoid the coach tours and be sure to stop off for an iced coffee, such a refreshing way to cool off from the midday sun!